Mermade/openapi-filter/README.md

 Works with OpenAPI/Swagger 2.0 and 3.0.x and AsyncAPI definitions.

-Note: in version 2.0 the `--tags` option will be renamed to prevent confusion withe OpenAPI `tags` object.
+Note: in version 2.0 the `--tags` option will be renamed to prevent confusion with the OpenAPI `tags` object.

 ```
 openapi-filter.js <infile> [outfile]